philipskokoh/rclc/README.md

 To submit an entry for the leaderboard, each team must provide a link to their public GitHub repo that includes:

-  1. Code used to build their model, plus the pre-built model (which may be stored in a public bucket).
+  1. Code used to build their model, plus a pre-built model (may be stored in a public bucket).
   1. Code in a single [Jupyter notebook](https://jupyter.org/) used to run their model and evaluate results — referencing the [corpus](corpus.ttl) from this repo.
   1. Configuration which allows anyone to run the notebook on [Binder](https://mybinder.org/) (see the [docs](https://mybinder.readthedocs.io/en/latest/introduction.html#preparing-a-repository-for-binder) and a [tutorial](http://ivory.idyll.org/blog/2017-four-steps-five-minutes-binder.html)).
   1. An open source license for the code, configuration, and subsequent models produced.